Additional Resources / FAQ / Key Definitions

 The three pathways will vary in the amount of time it takes, which will ideally be determined based on community needs.
 (See more information about the project pathways.)

-For a shorter-term specific research need, communities can complete the intake form at any time for the rapid response track.
+For a shorter-term specific research need, communities can complete the intake form at any time for the short term task track.
 The ESMC team will be accepting and reviewing these on a rolling basis to help respond to communities swiftly.
 If the projects are an appropriate match with ESMC goals, they will be moved through the process and connected with University resources as soon as possible.

 Does a community need to have a specific idea or project in mind?